matthewboss-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

       <include file="$VINSTDIR/conf/redaction.xml"/>
    </NetService>
    ```
-   **Important:** Ensure the added line is the last in the series, as shown here, or the configuration will not be correct.
+   Ensure the added line is the last in the series, as shown in this example.

 7. Restart the API Gateway instance.